bijay007/SaveOurFood/README.md

-POST `/foodApi/` - Add a new item to the database DELETE `/foodApi/:id` - Deletes a item containing the id PUT `/foodApi/:id` - Updates the item containing the id
+POST `/foodApi/` - Add a new item to the database DELETE `/foodApi/:id` - Deletes a item containing the id PUT `/foodApi/:id` - Updates the item containing the id GET `/foodApi/:id` - Gets the information fo single item with the id

 **User Endpoints**
 GET `/userApi/:id` - Gets the information of the logged user